 - Some questions and answers

-One can define intrinsic semiconductor as a pure semiconductor i.e. the semiconductor without any impurity.
+One can define the intrinsic semiconductor as a pure semiconductor i.e. a semiconductor without any impurity.

-- Intrinsic semiconductors are the pure semiconductors.
+- Intrinsic semiconductors are pure semiconductors.
 There is no doping in intrinsic semiconductors.

-- The concentration of electrons and the concentration of holes are same in an intrinsic semiconductor.
+- The concentration of electrons and the concentration of holes are the same in an intrinsic semiconductor.

-- Conductivity of intrinsic semiconductor is lower than that of an extrinsic semiconductor.
+- The conductivity of an intrinsic semiconductor is lower than that of an extrinsic semiconductor.

-One can produce extrinsic semiconductor by doping the intrinsic semiconductor with impure atoms.
-The process of mixing impure atoms in intrinsic semiconductor is known as doping.
-Extrinsic semiconductors have some specific properties as followings –
+One can produce an extrinsic semiconductor by doping the intrinsic semiconductor with impure atoms.
+The process of mixing impure atoms in an intrinsic semiconductor is known as doping.
+Extrinsic semiconductors have some specific properties that are listed below.

 - Extrinsic semiconductors are impure semiconductors.
-This type of semiconductor is formed by doping impure atoms with pure or intrinsic semiconductor.
+This type of semiconductor is formed by doping impure atoms in a pure or intrinsic semiconductor.

-- Electron and hole concentration differ depending upon the nature of impure atoms.
+- Electron and hole concentrations differ depending upon the nature of impure atoms.

-- Conductivity of extrinsic semiconductors is much higher than that of intrinsic one.
+- The conductivity of extrinsic semiconductors is much higher than that of intrinsic ones.

 Extrinsic semiconductor examples

-Aluminum doped Silicon, Arsenic doped Silicon, Boron doped Silicon, Aluminum doped Germanium, Boron doped Germanium, etc. are the examples of extrinsic semiconductors.
+Aluminum-doped Silicon, Arsenic doped Silicon, Boron doped Silicon, Aluminum doped Germanium, Boron doped Germanium, etc. are examples of extrinsic semiconductors.